bodonyiandi94/LensFlareFramework/README.md

 # Reference Implementation for *Real-time ray transfer for lens flare rendering using sparse polynomials* and *Efficient tile-based rendering of lens flare ghosts*

-This repository contains our reference implementation for the paper *Efficient tile-based rendering of lens flare ghosts* and our manuscript *Real-time ray transfer for lens flare rendering using sparse polynomials* (currently under review).
+This repository contains our reference implementation for the paper *Efficient tile-based rendering of lens flare ghosts* and our manuscript *Real-time ray transfer for lens flare rendering using sparse polynomials*.

 ## Dependencies